Applications for the 2025 cohort

-Our Joint MSc programe begins every September.
-If you are interested in joining the forthcoming intake, all you have to do is read the information below and submit your application via our online tool (note that applications submitted via email or post won't be taken into account).
+Our Joint MSc programme begins every September.
+If you are interested in joining the forthcoming edition, please read the information below and submit your application via our online tool (note that applications submitted via email or post won't be taken into account).

 Your application has to be accompanied by some required documents, which are listed below for your convenience.

-Funding opportunities and reduction on administrative/tuition fees are also available, as you can read in the dedicated sections that follow.
+Funding opportunities and reductions on administrative/tuition fees are also available, as you can read in the dedicated sections that follow.

 Please make sure you've read all the pages below as well as the FAQs before filling in the application form.